Gealach Úr

 What’s Needed: four candles (three for representing the gods, ancestors, and spirits, and one to represent the central or ‘hearth’ fire), offerings, a drinking vessel, a vessel to hold offerings.

-I. Hymn to the Moon (Carmina Gadelica 303-314)
+I. Song to the Moon (Carmina Gadelica 303-314)

 II.
 Kindle the Fire